JayMan5/STEGLock/README.md

-# StegLock - Secure Image Steganography
+# STEGLock - Secure Image Steganography

 StegLock is a Python desktop application that allows you to securely hide (encode) and retrieve (decode) encrypted messages inside images using steganography and password-based encryption.
 The app features a modern GUI built with CustomTkinter.